MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 # Offline installation instructions for R Server for Windows

 By default, installers connect to Microsoft download sites to get required and updated components.
-If firewall restrictions or constraints on internet access prevent the installer from reaching these sites, you can:
+If firewall restrictions or constraints on internet access prevent the installer from reaching these sites, you can download files, transfer files to an offline server, manually install each prerequisite, and then install R Server.

-Step 1: Download prerequisites  on an internet-connected computer Step 1: Download installer on an internet-connected computer Step 3: Copy all files to a disconnected computer behind the firewall Step 4: Manually install each prerequisite
-Step 5: Run RServerSetup

 <a name="download"><a/>
 ## Download executables